 To understand these, techniques of classical physics, chemistry, geology and biology are joined with modern instrumentation and computers.

-The Department of Earth and Ocean Sciences offers a Major degree.
+The Department of Earth, Ocean and Atmospheric Sciences offers a Major degree.
 Students not intending to pursue graduate study but interested in Oceanography can do Majors in Earth and Ocean Sciences comprised mainly of oceanography courses.
 The Honours programs are recommended for students who wish to go onto graduate study.
-The Major program is structured so students will have a solid grounding in one or more of the basic sciences that make up the multidisciplinary field of oceanography.
+The Honours program is structured so students will have a solid grounding in one or more of the basic sciences that make up the multidisciplinary field of oceanography.

 Today, we still need to bring back samples of water from the deep ocean for analysis, but many of our measurements are now electronic; and there are many more things we can measure.
 Physical variables like temperature and salinity are observed in this way, and there are new probes being designed that will allow electronic measurement of many chemical and biological variables.

 Not all oceanography is done from ships.
 Seismology and sub-seabed geophysics are being explored using underwater observatories.
 Moorings, with steel or Kevlar cable extending from near the ocean surface to its bottom, are laced with instruments that record observations internally, and perhaps relay them to a satellite.
 And, increasingly, autonomous undersea vehicles (AUVs) propel themselves or drift with currents for years at a time.
 In the environmentally sensitive coastal ocean and estuaries, "cat-scans" can be done using fast, small boats towing instruments that fly through the water on a carefully controlled course.
 Meanwhile, acoustic waves are sent down through the water column, and their reflections off small particles in the water give a complete profile of the ocean velocity, from top to bottom.